It's Rush Limbaugh, the EIB Network, and we're in the midst of, I'm in the midst of some major audio malfunction problems here.

 All right, folks, the audio circumstances here are a little bit better, somewhat improved.

-And I've taken great pride over the past ten, twelve years not having to wear real radio announcer headphones.
+And I've taken great pride over the past 10, 12 years not having to wear real radio announcer headphones.

-You get it puts a the headphone, the cans, you know, put an indention in your hair indentation, and you gotta wash your hair after the radio show, or calling it.
+It puts the headphone, the cans, you know, put an indention in your hair indentation.

 What's wrong with your hair?